Create your own moon graphic using the languages of your program! Download template here.

 AHSABC offers this training throughout the year and encourages programs to tailor the training to local nations’ parenting practices.
 Embracing Indigenous parenting practices helps families reconnect with their culture and strengthen their parenting skills.
 If your program has not enrolled in this training yet, please contact ecespecialist@ahsabc.com.

-Jessie Louie, from Klahoose First Nation, remembers being six years old in 1959, watching her dad make a swing for her baby brother.
+Jessie Louie, from Klahoose First Nation.
+Jessie remembers being six years old in 1959, watching her dad make a swing for her baby brother.
 “My dad made one for my mom over their bed where she could put a cedar baby basket in it,” she recalls.
 Her parents, Johnny Alex Louie and Emma Theresa Louie were both from Toba Inlet and had 10 children.
 “It was made from rope that could pulley the swing up and down,” and she remembers pushing the swing back and forth with her sisters to help with her brother.”
 Jessie is now a grandmother to seven, and a great-grandmother to two.
 She has dedicated her life to preserving her language and walking a good path.

-For more traditional parenting resources:
+Traditional parenting resources:

-February Programming Ideas:
+Programming Ideas:

 In Cree, February is referred to as Mikisiwi-Pisim, the eagle moon.
 In many areas across the province of BC and in other places in Canada, this is the month when eagles are visible in large numbers due to it being mating season.